hendelbah/portfolio/README.md

  <img src="fractals-Delphi/fractal_2.gif" alt="3-d power Julia manifold" width="49.5%">
 </picture>

-Application with GUI that visualizes Mandelbrot and Julia sets and can save that as pictures and GIFs.
+A Windows desktop application with GUI that visualizes Mandelbrot and Julia sets and can save that as pictures and GIFs.

 I did this project for fun 2 years ago when I didn't know python, using